Why do the Dallas Cowboys call themselves America’s Team, kinda presumptuous for a mediocre team to do that isn’t it. – KZ from Chicago

 As for the players, the teams of the late 60’s and 70’s included a Heisman Trophy winner (and future hall of fame) running back, and another Heisman Trophy winner at Quarterback who just so happened to be a Navy War Hero (also a hall of famer).
 At Wide Receiver, they had a bona fided track star.
 As in a Olympic Gold Medal winner, literally the world’s fastest man.
 Bob Hayes, Or Bullet Bob Hayes was the Usain Bolt of his generation who then also became Calvin Johnson, (not to be confused with Navin R. Johnson).
 Of course they also had true blue western cowboys, Danny Dons, members of the Rodeo Hall of Fame, the author of whats considered the best novel ever about professional football, Tonight Show guest hosts, lotto winners, pro wrestlers, and other assorted characters.

 As coach they also had one of the best known hat wearing man in the western world…Tom Landry

-So by 1978, when NFL Films was trying to think of a nickname, they realized that no matter where they went to film the cowboys play road games, there were always cowboy fans.
-The cowboys also played more national TV games than anyone else, including the Monday Night games and the Thanksgiving Day games.
+So by 1978, when NFL Films was trying to think of a nickname, they realized that no matter where they went to film the Cowboys on their road games, there were always Cowboy fans.
+The Cowboys also played more national TV games than anyone else, including the Monday Night games and the Thanksgiving Day games.
 When foreigners were asked to name an American football team, the Cowboys were named most often and their Blue Starred helmets identified.
 The Cowboys had become the most popular team in the NFL, so if football was quickly becoming America’s new past time, the Cowboys were becoming America’s Team.